-The good news is that if you aren’t making videos yet, it’s not too late to start.
-Whether you work for a big brand or a small business, video content is a great tool for building trust with potential customers.
+If your business hasn’t started making videos yet, the good news is that it’s not too late.
+Whether you work for a big brand or own a small business, video content is great for building trust with potential customers and clients.

 Let’s dive in!